Fleury Logo

 Maurice Raynal

-The simplicity of the lines endow the figure that primitive soul so dear to Zadkine, who was influenced by Romanesque sculpture as well as by “Negro fetishes” and their “Egyptian, Greek, and Assyrian brothers”—a syncretism rooted at the time in the discovery and incorporation of non-Western modes of representation in order to return to forms considered more essential and original.
+The simplicity of the features endows the figure this primitive soul so dear to the sculptor, who was influenced by Romanesque sculpture as well as by “Negro fetishes” and their “Egyptian, Greek, and Assyrian brothers” he said—a syncretism rooted in the avant-garde artists’ discovery and incorporation of non-Western modes of representation in their quest to return to forms deemed more essential and original.

 Unlike modelling, where sculpture is created from an amorphous, malleable, and easily modifiable material, direct carving places the artist in front of a material that already possesses mass and volume, and that, in itself, already expresses something due to its long geological history when it is stone, or the phenomenon of growth when it is wood.